-Version 3 of the TGS came into effect on May 1, 2018, and along with its release the City of Toronto provided a clear framework towards requiring near zero emissions levels for all new developments by 2030.
+Version 4 of the TGS came into effect on May 1, 2022, with energy targets aligned with the City of Toronto framework requiring near zero emissions levels for all new developments by 2028.
 This is done by increasing performance levels every 4 years.
 In all cases, Tier 1 is mandatory for all new developments in the city, while Tier 2 and above are optional increased performance levels incentivized with a development charge refund.